Even though he dances like a Pussycat Doll with a urinary tract infection, Colin Baker has still captured Sue’s heart.

-Meanwhile, on the TARDIS…
+Meanwhile in the TARDIS…

 Me: No, I’ve never noticed that before.
+Honest.

-Me: Martin Jarvis.
+Me: It’s Martin Jarvis.
 Yes, he was a giant moth in The Web Planet.
 Do you remember that one?

 Sue: Is that a special effect or is he really that small?
 Is it done with mirrors?